Wisdom of Ancients - Orcs!

 One problem we face is that, when limiting ourselves to a specific race, it’s more difficult to get certain abilities.
 Sure, we want to silence things sometimes, but we can’t just go and add creatures that silence, or creatures with cool abilities.
 Once we do that, we start diluting the tribal theme.
 Outside of the aforementioned legendaries, there are five cards in this deck that have nothing to do with Orcs:

-- Burn and Pillage: Even with the recent update to this card, Burn and Pillage is one of the best board wipes in the game, and it helps us seal the deal when we’re pulling ahead.
+Burn and Pillage: Even nerfed this is one of the best board wipes in the game, and it helps us seal the deal when we’re pulling ahead.

 One of the best perks the deck has recently received, and one of the ways I knew it could be an actual contender, was when Stoneshard Orc was released in the Madhouse Collection.
 This was easily one of the best gifts we could have gotten, and it really pushed the deck in the right direction, giving us a way to clear out Guard creatures or finish off wounded ones while also advancing our board.

 While tribal strategies can be tricky, as you need a lot of versatile cards in a specific type, when they work they’re pretty rewarding.
 You usually end up with a ton of synergies that work well with one another across numerous cards.
 Nearly every card in the deck has the word “Orc” somewhere on it, and you can usually accumulate a good number of buffs on the board at any given time.
 I put together a quick video showcasing a match so you can see my Orc deck in action.